ChangePool/FamilyDAO/README.md

 ## Significance and Expected Outcomes

-FamilyDAO aims to offer a secure, private and easy-to-use platform helping to honour generations of families, human connections and social networks without centralizing data storage on servers controlled by technology companies.
+FamilyDAO aims to offer a secure, private and easy-to-use platform helping to honour generations of families, human connections and social networks without centralized data storage on servers controlled by technology companies.

 The expected outcome is FamilyDAO eventually becoming a sustainable, mainstream, everyday tool for the general public.